 Women’s soccer stars join Biden to promote closing pay gap

-President Joe Biden is making the case Wednesday that the pay disparity between men and women has hurt the economy, bringing members of the U.S. women’s national soccer team to the White House to help set new goals for equality.
+President Joe Biden made the case Wednesday that the pay disparity between men and women has hurt the economy, bringing members of the U.S. women’s national soccer team to the White House to help set new goals for equality.

 Wednesday marked “Equal Pay Day” — which is how far into the year women must work on average to make up the pay disparity between what men and women earned the prior year.
 The Census Bureau estimates that a woman working full-time would earn about 82 cents for each dollar paid to a man.

-Biden and his wife, Jill, will host a roundtable with Margaret Purce and Megan Rapinoe of the U.S. women’s national soccer team, which most recently won the World's Cup in 2019 and has challenged the U.S. Soccer Federation over wage discrimination.
+Biden and his wife, Jill, hosted a roundtable with Margaret Purce and Megan Rapinoe of the U.S. women’s national soccer team, and other members of the squad who attended virtually.
+The president then signed a proclamation honoring the day.

-“It’s really amazing," Rapinoe said ahead of the meeting.
-"Both of us feel honored to even be invited and continue the fight that we’ve had for a long time.”
+“Doesn’t matter if you’re an electrician, an accountant or part of the best damn soccer team in the world,” Biden said.
+“The pay gap is real.
+And this team is living proof that you can be the very best at what you do and still have to fight for equal pay.”

+The women's team has won the World Cup four times, most recently in 2019.
+But it sued the U.S. Soccer Federation that same year over wage discrimination.
+The suit was dismissed in May because the women had accepted a different base pay structure than the men's soccer team.
+The women's team plans to appeal the dismissal.

+“Despite those wins.
+I’ve been devalued, I've been disrespected and dismissed because I’m a woman,” Rapinoe said Wednesday with the president.
+“And I’ve been told that I don’t deserve any more than less, because I am a woman."

-The pay gap impacts the entire economy in ways that exacerbate other issues such as racial inequality.
+The pay gap impacts the entire economy in ways that exacerbate other problems, including racial inequality.
 The National Women's Law Center found that Black women earn just 63 cents for a dollar paid to a non-Hispanic white man, while Hispanic women make only 55 cents.
 That difference translates into a loss of roughly $1 million in income over a lifetime.

 “These aren’t simply women’s issues,” Cecilia Rouse, chair of the White House Council of Economic Advisers, said at Wednesday's press briefing.
 “They affect all families, the ability of our economy to recover, and our nation’s competitiveness.”